"I AM" Activity: Founding

 The "I AM" Activity was founded by Guy Ballard (pseudonym Godfré Ray King) in the early 1930s.
-Ballard was well-read in theosophy and its offshoots, and while hiking on Mount Shasta looking for a rumored branch of the Great White Brotherhood known as "The Brotherhood of Mount Shasta", he claimed to have met and been instructed by a man who introduced himself as "Saint Germain."
+Ballard was well-read in theosophy and its offshoots, and he claimed to have met and been instructed by a man who introduced himself as "Saint Germain" while hiking on Mount Shasta looking for a rumored branch of the Great White Brotherhood known as "The Brotherhood of Mount Shasta".
 Saint Germain is regular component of theosophical religions as an ascended master, based on the historical Comte de Saint-Germain, an 18th-century adventurer.

 The Ballards said they began talking to the ascended masters regularly.
 They founded a publishing house, Saint Germain Press, to publish their books and began training people to spread their messages across the United States.
 These training sessions and "conclaves" were held throughout the United States, open to the general public and free of charge.
 A front-page story in a 1938 edition of the Chicago Herald and Examiner noted that the Ballards "do not take up collections or ask for funds".
-Some of the original members of I AM were recruited from the ranks of William Dudley Pelley’s organization the Silver Shirts.
 Meetings became limited to members only after hecklers began disrupting their open meetings.
 Over their lifetimes, the Ballards recorded nearly 4000 live dictations, which they said were from the ascended masters.
 Guy Ballard, his wife Edna, and later their son Donald, became the sole "accredited messengers" of the ascended masters.
 In 1942, they began the I AM Sanctuary at a former Presbyterian missionary school.

 Popularity

 The Ballards' popularity spread, including up to a million followers in 1938.
-They accepted donations (called "love gifts") from their followers across the country, though no such donation or dues were required.
+Donations were not formally required, but it was made clear that they were necessary in order to receive blessings from the masters.

 The first of many "conclaves" held in scores of cities in their national tours was Philadelphia, Pennsylvania, October 10–19, 1934.
 According to a Los Angeles Magazine article, in August 1935, the Ballards hosted a gathering at the Shrine Auditorium in Los Angeles that drew a crowd of 6,000.
 Guy Ballard spoke under the pseudonym he used in authoring his books, Godfre Ray King, and his wife used the pseudonym Lotus.
 The meeting included teachings they described as being received directly from the ascended masters.
 They led the audience in prayers and affirmations that they called decrees, including adorations to God and invocations for abundance of every good thing, including love, money, peace, and happiness.